Francesco De Martini: Service during World War II

 After being commissioned as a lieutenant, De Martini was again assigned to Ethiopia as part of the XI Colonial Brigade to fight against the Ethiopian guerrillas and was awarded with a bronze medal.

-Immediately after the start of the war the Italian Military Information Service called him back since he could fluently speak Arabic, Turkish and Amharic.
+Immediately after the start of the war, the Italian Military Information Service called him back since he could fluently speak Arabic, Turkish and Amharic.

-In the first months of 1941 he fought in the East African Campaign in Assab and Dankalia (southern Eritrea), where he was captured when severely ill with malaria by a British patrol, but a week later he managed to escape from the hospital of the Dessié.
+In the first months of 1941, he fought in the East African Campaign in Assab and Dankalia (southern Eritrea), where he was captured when severely ill with malaria by a British patrol, but a week later he managed to escape from the hospital of the Dessié.

 He decided, in accordance with his commander Colonel Alessandro Bruttini to go to Saudi Arabia in order to report the situation to Rome through the Italian consulate in Jeddah.

 Returning to Eritrea, on 1 August 1941 Lieutenant De Martini blew up a British ammunition dump in Massaua (Eritrea).

 After crossing the Red Sea in the motorboat Zam Zam, De Martini fled to Saudi Arabia.
 He made contact with the Italian consulate in that country, and from the Yemeni coast organized a group of Eritrean sailors (with small boats called sambuco) in order to identify, and notify Rome with his radio, of the Royal Navy movements throughout the Red Sea.

-Major Max Harari, head of the British intelligence, offered a reward for his capture.
-On 1 August 1942, while attempting to come back to Eritrea, De Martini was captured on Dahlak Island by sailors from HMAS Arpha and imprisoned in Sudan.
+Major Max Harari, head of British intelligence, offered a reward for his capture.
+On 1 August 1942, while attempting to come back to Eritrea, De Martini was captured on Dahlak Island by sailors from HMS Arpha and imprisoned in Sudan.